cbartlett/vagrant-pokenum/README.md

 ## Why

 I currently (Jan 2014) need a reason to use git/vagrant and always wanted to tap into pokersource in an easy, portable way.
+Also to have my own pokenum because... because us Americans live in an ownership culture.
+Also I just think it's cool.